 Requirements for contractor license renewals

 You must renew your Nevada contractor license every two years on the last day of the month in which it was issued.
 A $600 license fee applies each time you renew.

 Nevada contractor license reciprocity

-Nevada does not maintain reciprocity agreements for other states.
-However, if you already possess a contractor license in a state the Board deems to have substantially equivalent requirements, you may be eligible for an exam waiver.5
+Nevada does not maintain reciprocity agreements with other states.
+However, if you already possess a contractor license in a state the Board deems to have substantially equivalent requirements, you may be eligible for an exam waiver or experience requirement waiver.5

 In order to qualify, you must have held an active license in the endorsed state for the past four years with no history of disciplinary actions, suspensions or sanctions.

 You must obtain a surety bond or submit a cash deposit to obtain your Nevada contractor license.
 The bond amount varies from $1,000 to $500,000 based on various factors, including your monetary limit, financial statement details and license type.

 The Board will notify you after your application’s approval to inform you of the required bond amount for your license.

 What kind of insurance does a handyman need in Nevada?